-The Navigation bar can be found at the top of the Certainly Platform.
-In this article, we will explore the buttons of the Navigation bar as well as the Section drop-down menu.
+Below, we'll explore the buttons of the Navigation bar as well as the drop-down Section menu.

 Navigation bar functions

-- Changes to Navigation bar view
+Navigation bar

-Name your chatbot
+Name chatbot

 To the right of your chatbot's avatar, there's a placeholder where you can name your bot.
 To edit, click in this box, delete the placeholder, then type in your desired name.
 The name is internal, so it will only be visible to you and your team.